You can launch a single node system or an HA pair in Azure by creating a Cloud Volumes ONTAP working environment in Cloud Manager.

 These are the credentials for the Cloud Volumes ONTAP cluster admin account.
 You can use these credentials to connect to Cloud Volumes ONTAP through OnCommand System Manager or its CLI.

-On the Location page, enter the network information that you recorded in the worksheet, select the checkbox to confirm network connectivity, and then click Continue.
+On the Location page, select a location and security group, select the checkbox to confirm network connectivity, and then click Continue.

 On the BYOL License page, specify whether you have a license for this Cloud Volumes ONTAP system.